 Types of Proxies for Web Scraping

 Choosing the best proxy type for your scraper depends on your budget, speed requirements, and how stealthy you need to be.
+There are key differences between proxy types and various protocols—such as HTTP, HTTPS, and SOCKS5—that impact their suitability for general web scraping tasks.
+These protocols differ in compatibility, security, and performance, which can affect how efficiently you collect data.
+With a wide range of proxy options and proxy solutions available, selecting the right one is crucial for your web scraping project to ensure reliability and scalability.
 Let’s break down the main types of proxies for web scraping you’ll run into.

 1. Residential Proxies

-Residential proxies use real IP addresses from home internet connections.
+Residential proxies use residential IP addresses assigned by internet service providers (ISPs) to private residences.
 Websites see them as ordinary users, which means fewer blocks or CAPTCHAs.
 They’re perfect for sites that actively detect scrapers.

 - Great for scraping protected or sensitive websites